MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-declarative.md

 ### Recognizers

-The bot framework SDK provides over a half dozen different recognizers, you specify which recognizer to use in the .dialog file, for example:
+The Bot Framework SDK provides over a half dozen different recognizers, you specify which recognizer to use in the .dialog file, for example:

 ```json
 {